NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

 If you create a PersistentView with '/data/car/1', it will get all events for that car.
 But if you create a PersistentView with '/data/car/*', the special feature will give you all events for all cars.
-All these evets are wrapped in JournalEntry-objects
+All these events are wrapped in JournalEntry-objects